Kotzly/HeComesBot/README.md

 * **max_depth** - Max depth of the parsing tree.
 High values (>30) are not recommended.
 * **min_depth** - Minimum depth of the parsing tree.
 * **dims** - The dimensions of the generated image.
 It is a list, defaults to `[512, 512]`.
 * **markov_model_state_size** - Number of words in the Markov Model state, for generating text.
+It is the complexity of the markov model.
 A high value can make the text generation very slow.
 * **fontsize** - The font size of the image.
 Defaults to 40.
 * **seed** - Seed for generating image and text.
 Defaults to `null`, so the bot will generate a new seed for each image.
 If you input a seed the bot will generate the same image over and over again.
 * **restart** - Can be `true` or `false`.
 Whether you want to delete the past generated images in `history_path` and delete the log file `log.txt`.